 3 Things to consider while choosing PCI Penetration Testing Provider?

-1. Experienced Security Experts: Penetration testers need to be experts in their field.
+1. Remediation Assistance: With penetration testers who are experts in their field, collaborating to fix vulnerabilities is made easy.
 You will find a large number of service providers in the market, but you need to confirm that they are well-versed in providing this service to you.